google-marketing-solutions/gps_soteria/docs/GUIDE.md

 3. The profit variable uses a custom variable template ([see code](./../src/gtm/firestore-value-template.tpl)) to fetch the profit data from Firestore and sum the total profit for all purchased items.
-4. The event is reported to Google Analytics and/or Google Ads with the updated conversion value.
+4. The event is reported to Google Analytics and/or Google Ads and/or Floodlight with the updated conversion value.

 #### Set up